christex-foundation/progression-framework/frameworks/techops.md

         criteria:
           - 'Follows policies and procedures applicable to their role.
 Completes training.'
           - 'Accepts feedback graciously and acts on it.
 Gives feedback when requested'
-          - 'Builds relationships within monzo and contributes to building a supportive, knowledgeable and engaged peer group'
+          - 'Builds relationships within Christex Foundation and contributes to building a supportive, knowledgeable and engaged peer group'
           - 'Follows policies and procedures applicable to role'
           - 'Completes training'
           - 'Identifies and considers the risks related to their own work'